Monikaya/CoveAutoMod/readme.md

 ## Features
 - 💬 **Granular Word Categories** – Decide what words trigger certain actions.
 - 🔄 **Get notified on Discord** – Any action taken can be sent to a Discord channel for review.
+- **Report command** - Allow users to report bad actors so you can stay ontop of moderation.

 ## Upcoming Features
 - "Smart" mode.
 Someone's getting warned too much, maybe they need a kick!